judz5/judz5.github.io/about.markdown

 ## Hi!

-My name is Judson Salinas, and **that** is Winston (*just to be clear, I am not the dog*).
-Welcome to my blog/portfolio page, where I'll document some of my projects and share my adventures with Computer Science.
+My name is Judson Salinas, and that's Winston (*to be clear I am the one on the right*).
+Welcome to my blog/portfolio page, where I'll document some of my projects and share my experiences in Computer Science.

 I'm currently a student at Texas A&M studying Computer Science.
 At the moment, I'm **very** interested in cybersecurity, specifically Networking and InfoSec.
 I love working with physical hacking gadgets and can't wait to share some of my recent projects.